UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_11.md

   - We can read `:` as **“to”**.

-  - If the indices are labelled with numbers, we do not need “quotations” when calling them.
+  - If the indices are labeled with numbers, we do not need “quotations” when calling them.
+This is only when the labels are using letters.

 Notes:

+Let’s talk about what we have covered so far.

   - `.loc[]` is used to slice columns and rows by **label** and within an interval.

   - We always specify **row** indexing first, then **columns**.

-  - If we aren’t slicing any columns, but we are slicing rows we only need to specify the row labels.
+  - If we are not slicing any columns, but we are slicing rows we only need to specify the row labels.

   - However, the reverse is not true.
 If we want all the rows with only